cekit/cekit/docs/descriptor/includes/labels.rst

     Learn more about `standard labels in container images <https://github.com/projectatomic/ContainerApplicationGenericLabels>`_.

 Every image can include labels.
 CEKit makes it easy to do so with the ``labels`` section.
+An optional ``description`` may be provided.

 .. code-block:: yaml